MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 For more information regarding VDI, please see [Upgrade to new Teams for Virtualized Desktop Infrastructure (VDI)](new-teams-vdi-requirements-deploy.md).

-> [!NOTE]
-> The unavailability of classic Teams and dates mentioned in this article don't currently apply to Windows 10 users signed into Teams for Life or users signed into both Teams for Life and Teams for Work.

-- Microsoft-managed rollout: If you left the policy controls at their defaults state of Microsoft-controlled, we'll continue rolling out new Teams as per the schedule outlined above, with one update: We won't proceed with the uninstallation of the classic Teams client for 14 days.
+- Microsoft-managed rollout: If you left the policy controls at their defaults state of Microsoft-controlled, we'll continue rolling out new Teams according to the schedule outlined above, with one update: We won't proceed with the uninstallation of the classic Teams client for 14 days.
-- Admin-managed rollout: Admins can choose to control the new Teams rollout as outlined in [Upgrade to the new Teams using policies](new-teams-deploy-using-policies.md).
+- Admin-managed rollout: Admins can choose to control the new Teams rollout as outlined in [Upgrade to the new Teams client using policies](new-teams-deploy-using-policies.md).
 These policies will no longer be honored at the start of April, apart from your VDI users, and the following changes will happen:
   - New Teams will be installed and become the default client.
 The toggle to return to classic Teams will still be available if needed.
   - In mid-May, any users remaining on classic Teams will be switched to new Teams, and the toggle to return to classic Teams will no longer be available.
-We'll attempt to uninstall classic Teams, currently after a period of 14 days.
+We'll attempt to uninstall classic Teams after 14 days.

-We now have additional information regarding the timeline for the end of service and end of availability for classic Teams client:
+We now have additional information regarding the timeline for the end of service and end of availability for classic Teams client.

+- End of support: The end of our supporting classic Teams client.
+We will no longer provide updates (including security updates) or new features for the client, nor will we help resolve support issues with the classic Teams client.
+- End of availability: The end of functionality for the classic Teams client.
+After this deadline, the client will stop working and users will no longer be able to do work in the classic Teams client.

 :::image type="content" source="media/teams-client-eoa-timeline-complete.png" alt-text="A chart showing the timelines for the end of support for classic Teams and the end of availability of classic Teams.":::